-Action Plan 4.5: Housing Options Team
+Action Plan 4.c: Housing Options Team

 The design of the new housing related support services are outcome focused, allowing families and single people the opportunity to access the support they need.
-This approach will ensure that those with complex needs will be supported into independence where this is achievable, or will have a suitable service in place to support them to maintain accommodation and prevent homelessness.
+This approach will ensure that those with complex needs, such as substance misuse and mental health, will be supported into independence where this is achievable, or will have a suitable service in place to support them to maintain accommodation and prevent homelessness.